-Training is available for a wide variety of people in the SCT training system – people with many different levels of energy, interest and commitment.
+Training is available for a wide variety of people in the SCT training system –people with different energy, interest and goals.

 For people with... curiosity and interest for exploration and personal development

 and people who... want to integrate SCT in their personal and work lives

 and people who... want to use SCT as a major orientation to their work

 and people who... make the commitment and develop the skills to become licensed as Systems-Centered Practitioners